omeka/omeka-s-enduser/README.md

 Links to external websites require the full URL as well as the addition of "{target=_blank}" after the link syntax: for example, `[create a new issue](https://github.com/omeka/omeka-s-enduser/issues){target=_blank}`.

-**Images** for a file go into the `files` directory of the directory in which the file sits (so, for content files, images go into the `contentfiles` directory).
+**Images** for a page go into the `files` folder of the directory in which the page sits (so, for "Content" pages, images go into the `contentfiles` directory).
 Name images clearly, starting with an indicator of the relevant page, and use an underscore to separate out the image's purpose (for example, `items_addItem.png`).

-Images should never give information that is not enumerated in the text (or in the image alt text and title).
+Images should never give information that is not provided in the text (or in the image alt text and title).
 No one with vision problems should be missing out.
 Think of images as a shortcut, not the only route, to understanding how to do something.

 All images should have alt text.
 A title can also be supplied if having some pop-up text would be useful to readers.
 An image entered in Markdown looks like this: